Russ Harvey Consulting - Computer and Internet Services

-The “cloud” is the generic term given to any software service that provides interconnectivity to multiple devices wanting to access the same information everywhere.
+The “cloud” is the generic term given to any service providing interconnectivity to multiple devices wanting to access the same information everywhere.

 Web apps like Google Docs and Microsoft 365 offer the ability for several users to simultaneously work on the same document.
 This is a powerful advantage for teams working remotely from each other rather than in the same office.